EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

 ```

 Let *A* = {(*a*, *c*)}, *S* = {*a*, *c*}, then (*a*, *b*) is a safe edge, but it is not a light edge.

+##### 23.1-3

+> Show that if an edge (*u*, *v*) is contained in some minimum spanning tree, then it is a light edge crossing some cut
+> of the graph.

+Proof by contradiction:

+Suppose there is a minimum spanning tree that contains an edge (*u*, *v*) that is not a light edge crossing any cuts,
+then (*u*, *v*) will separate the minimum spanning tree into two subtrees.
+Since (*u*, *v*) is not a light edge, there
+will be a light edge cutting the two subtrees.
+Replace (*u*, *v*) with the light edge in the minimum spanning tree, we
+can get a new tree with less weight.
+This contradicts our supposition of the minimum spanning tree.
+So the claim holds.

 ------------------------------------------------------------------------------------------------------------------------